selleronom/mittfortum/README.md

 ## Setup

-To set up this integration, you need to provide your MittFortum account details, including your username, password, customer ID, metering point, resolution, street address, and city.
+To set up this integration, you need to provide your MittFortum account details, including your refresh_token, customer ID, metering point, resolution, street address, and city.
 Once these details are provided, the integration will be set up and ready to use.

 ## Usage